SuiCxDe007/studpro-ng/README.md

 ```

+## Development Stratergy

+Get a Fork from this repository and continue development in a new branch under `feature/featureName` .
+Then raise a PR to either `master` or `PROD` branch.

 ## CI/CD

 Application can be deployed to netlify via github actions & direct builds on netlify.
 If required to deploy to netlify push changes into `master` branch.